daniel-luke/personalblog/content/about.md

 I've started this blog, **not** to promote Stoicism, **not** to shout my opinion from the rooftops or to monetize on the popularity Stoicism has gained through the years.
 But to share my personal experiences and by sharing them, hopefully inspire others to give thought about how they could be a better person, day by day.

-To finish this off, I'd like to leave you with one of the quotes from *Marcus Aurelius* in which I found solice.
+To finish this off, I'd like to leave you with a quote in which I found solice.

 > The more we value things outside our control, the less control we have. - Marcus Aurelius